Help Shape Calgary's Future: City Building Program

 Official title: City Building

-Calgary is creating a new master plan to guide how the city grows, builds, and moves over the coming decades.
-The City Building Program includes three major pieces: the Calgary Plan (the vision), a new Zoning Bylaw (the rules), and a Street Manual (how streets work).
-Five phases of engagement are complete, with a public hearing planned for 2026.
+Calgary is creating a new master plan for how the city grows, builds, and moves over the coming decades.
+The City Building Program includes three major initiatives: the Calgary Plan (the city's highest-level planning document), a new Zoning Bylaw, and a Street Manual.
+Five phases of engagement have already happened, and more are coming in 2026.

 Why This Matters

 Live in Calgary?
-This plan will shape where new homes get built, how you get around, and what your neighbourhood looks like for decades.
-Whether you're a renter hoping for more housing options, a homeowner watching your area change, or someone frustrated with traffic, this affects your daily life.
+This will affect where homes get built, how tall buildings can be, and how you get around.
+Whether you're a renter hoping for more affordable options, a homeowner worried about neighbourhood changes, or a commuter stuck in traffic, these decisions shape your daily life for decades to come.

 What Could Change